InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/04-settings/index.rst

 Integration with IoC Container
 ------------------------------

-While developing own components it is more convenient to retrieve settings using the toolkit and not directly from configuration file.
-This allows to make the component to be more independent and save time on working with toolkit.
+While developing own components it is more convenient to retrieve settings using the dependency injection (IoC) and not directly from configuration file.
 To demonstrate this approach you should modify the above example in a very simple way; just move the logic of configuration section retrieving to the level of IoC-contaner module.

 .. code-block:: js